A-Z important info

 Quiet units are just that, quiet.
 Residents have asked for these as they are focussed on their studies and would like to live alcohol-free.
 Quiet time is from 9pm through to 9am and alcohol is not allowed within the unit at any time.

 Res programs includes different groups that plan, develop and execute various programs, activities and events for the residents, like Res Ball, Res Footy, Res Magazine etc. These groups comprise of interested residents from all Halls and Residences.
-These groups in 2015 will include, but not be limited to, Res Events, Res Trips, Res Sports, Res Mag.
+These groups may include, but not be limited to, Res Events, Res Trips, Res Sports, Res Mag.

 Activities are diverse and aim to meet all resident interests, including anything from Trekking the Kokoda track to skiing in the high country to a relaxing day at the beach or a movie night on res.
-If you would like to get involved, speak to your RA or email Liana Finlayson at email@example.com.
+If you would like to get involved, speak to your RA.
 Get involved and help make Res the amazing place people love to live in!

 What do we do?

-Alongside all FedUni Living staff, we are responsible for the well-being of all students on Res!
-We try to make sure you have a safe and fantastic time on Res which includes providing activities, programs, community projects etc. We also deal with any antisocial issues that may arise and are the ones to talk to if you are having concerns at a personal level.
-So take advantage of the opportunities, resources and activities available and try to get as much (or as little!) out of your time with us as you can.
-We are your substitute mum or dad at times while you're here, so if there is something bugging you, you're sad, excited, tired, hungry, happy or annoyed, we provide an outlet, advice and hopefully solutions for you.
+Alongside all Fedliving staff, we are responsible for the well-being of all students on res.
+We try to make sure you have a safe and fantastic time on res which includes providing activities, programs, community projects etc. We also deal with any antisocial issues that may arise and are the ones to talk to if you are having concerns at a personal level.

-Remember, you are here to study and at all times, so 'Res' is a place that should be conducive to study.
-If you are finding it difficult at any time, please speak up!
-Speak to your RA or Res Life staff directly at the office, as most of the time we can remedy the situation or at least improve it!
+Remember, you are here to study and at all times, so 'res' is a place that should be conducive to study.
+If you are finding it difficult at any time, please speak up.
+Speak to your RA or residential communities staff directly at the office, as most of the time we can remedy the situation or at least improve it!

-A major part of the Residential support team is to convey information about all manner of things that may be useful or vital to the residents.
-Unit meetings are planned for every fortnight and this is your opportunity to find out what is coming up, get the low down on all the important announcements as well as have your say.
-It is expected that all residents will attend unit meetings.
+A major part of the residential support team is to convey information about all manner of things that may be useful or vital to the residents.
+Unit meetings are your opportunity to find out what is coming up, get the low down on all the important announcements as well as have your say.
+It is expected that all residents will attend any unit meetings.
 If you cannot attend, it is your responsibility to find out the information that was discussed.
 Ask your RA.

-All the residences have retail services nearby, just ask your RA; it's a great excuse for introducing yourself!
-Our on-campus facilities include;
+All the residences have retail services available nearby.
+Our on-campus facilities include:

-Gippsland: The FedUni store has a range of books, merchandise and other retail items.
+Gippsland: The FedStore has a range of books, merchandise and other retail items.

-There is also a bookshop and hairdresser on the 1st floor of the Albert Coates Complex, Mt Helen.
+There is also a bookshop and hairdresser on the first floor of the Albert Coates Complex, Mt Helen.

 Room condition reports